drajer-health/ecr-fhir-to-cda-lambda/README.md

 To process the file from the S3 bucket, lambda function needs to be configured to process from the specified folder.
 Add the ***Environment Variable*** to the lambda function specifying the S3 bucket folder name.

 1. Click on "Configuration" tab and then "Environment Variables"

+2. Under the General Configuration, click on "Edit" and set the timeout to 1 min

-2. Click on "Edit" to add new environment variable
+3. Click on "Edit" to add new environment variable

-3. Click on "Add new environment variable"
+4. Click on "Add new environment variable"

-4. Enter
+5. Enter

 |Environment Variable| Value |